-If you – like me – have had a heart attack, you are now likely taking a fistful of medications each morning, everything from anti-platelet drugs to help prevent a new blockage from forming inside your metal stent to meds that can help lower your blood pressure.
+If you – like me – have had a heart attack, you are now likely taking a fistful of medications each morning, everything from anti-platelet drugs to help prevent a new blockage from forming inside your metal stent to meds that can help lower your blood pressure or manage your LDL cholesterol numbers.
 All of these cardiac drugs have been studied by researchers before being approved by government regulators as being safe and effective for us to take every day.

 “Little is known about the benefits and risks of longterm use of cardiovascular drugs.
 Clinical trials rarely go beyond a few years of follow-up, but patients are often given continuous treatment with multiple drugs well into old age.”

 You too may have been told that many of your meds will become part of a morning routine for the rest of your natural life.

 Heart disease, unlike an acute medical crisis such as appendicitis, means a chronic and progressive diagnosis.
 Doctors can stent us or bypass us or zap our electrical circuits or replace wonky heart valveswith implantable marvels, but those are short-term solutions.
 They cannot fix what damaged our precious hearts in the first place, often decades earlier.
 See also: The Cure Myth